1ssb/tprofile/README.md

 result = my_function(1000000)
 ```

-When `my_function` is called, tprofile will print the execution time and memory usage details.
+When `my_function` is called, tprofiler prints the execution time and memory usage details, along with the function's return value if `verbose` is enabled.

 ### 2. As a Command-Line Tool